 RESTORING AND PROTECTING KELP FORESTS IN A CHANGING OCEAN

-Warming ocean temperatures and shifting ecosystem dynamics are driving a massive die-off of kelp forests not only in California, but across the globe in places like Australia, Norway, and Chile.
-TNC California is committed to leading the way to address this global conservation threat by advancing solutions for protecting kelp forests in California and around the world.
+Climate-driven changes like those on the North Coast are leading to a massive die-off of kelp forests not only in California, but in places like Australia, Norway and Chile.
+TNC is committed to leading the way to address this global conservation threat by advancing solutions for protecting kelp forests in California and around the world.

 RESTORATION AND ACTION TO PROTECT KELP FORESTS